Walter Wright Hats: Current activity

 The current proprietor Philip Wright is the fourth generation of his family to manufacture hats at the original site.

 After serving his apprenticeship Philip went on to study at the London College of Fashion which gave Walter Wright's traditional designs a new lease of life.
 Originally a major supplier to high street shops, demands from the retail industry worldwide for constantly cheaper prices and mass-produced product has forced the company of Walter Wright to focus on the bespoke high end of the market.

 The factory is one of the last from the Victorian era in the UK to have all its original equipment and manufacturing processes intact and Philip runs regular 'Factory Tours' so the public can see hats being made from beginning to end.
 Philip also gives regular speeches on the Luton Hat Trade to social groups, historical societies, schools, colleges and universities.

 The heritage of the factory has made Walter Wright Hats and Philip a popular subject for many TV programmes including Salvage Hunters and Michael Portillo's Great British Railway Journeys.

-Walter Wright's long association with the Royal Family making hats for HRH The Princess Royal and Bearskin hats for the Coldstream Guards has led to royal visits including from HRH Prince Charles.
+Walter Wright's long association with the Royal Family making hats for Anne, Princess Royal and Bearskin hats for the Coldstream Guards has led to royal visits including from Charles, Prince of Wales.